 - 1 gram of protein = 4 calories.

-Carbohydrates are called this because, chemically speaking, they are formed out of carbon, hydrogen, and oxygen.
+Carbohydrates are called this way because, chemically speaking, they are formed out of carbon, hydrogen, and oxygen.
 Two major components join to form carbohydrates.
 These are aldehydes (double-bonded carbon and oxygen atoms, plus a hydrogen atom) and ketones (double-bonded carbon and oxygen atoms, plus two additional carbon atoms).

 Carbs are stored in the body in two forms: as glycogen in the liver (⅓) and in skeletal muscles (⅔).
 Your glycogen stores provide you with energy during physical activity and are replenished when you eat a meal rich in carbs.
 Once glycogen stores are full, extra carbs are stored as fat.
 Conversely, if you have insufficient carbohydrate intake or stores, the body will consume protein for fuel, which also means that you’ll lose muscle — which is not recommended.